 As for now, the results showed that shoot biomass accumulation of PGPR inoculated kale plants did not increase.
 This might due to the short growth time, thus we decide to extend the growth time for kale plants to 59 days post-germination when the kale plants are usually ready for harvest.
 The inoculation of PGPR has caused changes to the antioxidant capacity, total phenolics, and glucosinolates under both watering regimes.
-After 6 days of drought treatment, surface survival of Salmonella Newport on the P. putida S4-treated regularly watering kale plants was significantly lower than negative control kale plants.
+After 6 days of drought treatment, the surface survival of Salmonella Newport on the P. putida S4-treated regularly watering kale plants was significantly lower than negative control kale plants.
 However, there was no difference regarding the survival of S. Newport on drought-treated negative control and PGPR-treated kale plants.
 After 24 hours, the growth of Salmonella Newport in exudates collected from regular watering kale plants inoculated with P. putida S4 was significantly higher than regular watering kale plants inoculated with P. putida S2.

 This project aims to evaluate the effects of Pseudomonas putida strains on the promotion of kale growth, nutritional value and resilience to drought, salinity and the human pathogen S. enterica under restricted water and high salt conditions.
 Specifically, this study proposes to investigate how kale plants can mitigate abiotic (drought and salinity) and biotic (S. enterica) stresses in an age-dependent manner in the presence or absence of PGPR strains of P. putida strains S2 and S4 colonizing roots.
 The objectives of this study are to address three aspects of crop production, growth promotion, nutritional quality, and microbial safety.

 The specific aims are described below: